 - A global perspective on CMIP5 climate model biases [link]

-- Dr. Rick Lumpkin: title TBA - September 4, 2pm
+- Dr. Rick Lumpkin: Influence of nonstationary mean flow on Lagrangian diffusivity calculations - September 4, 2pm

 - Dr. Claudia Schmid: title TBA - October 16, 2pm

 - Dr. Chunzai Wang: The AMO and AMOC in Climate Models: Variability, Mechanism and Impact - November 4, at 2pm

 - Dr. Molly Baringer: title TBA - November 18, 10am